KirtashW17/rails-multistep-form-rest/README.md

-# Multistep form wizard from scratch in Rails
+# REST Multistep form wizard from scratch in Rails
-This (Rails 5) project demonstrates how to break up a model-backed form into multiple steps without any gems.
+This (Rails 5) project demonstrates how to break up a model-backed form into multiple steps without any gems nor using session.
 This kind of thing can get pretty complex, but this implementation is fairly straightforward, flexible, and reusable.
 It can work with Rails 3-4 as well.

 ### Background
 [This railscast](http://railscasts.com/episodes/217-multistep-forms) is a solid approach that I used as a starting point.
 But there are a few problems with it that my project attempts to solve: